dimaip/dimaip.github.io/_posts/2014-08-14-content-migration-to-neos.md

 Unless you are starting with completely new project, one of the first things you need to get started with Neos, is to migrate content from old TYPO3 installation.

 To my surprise, I found almost zero information on this subject.
-There are great slides available by Karsten, by his awesome project is not ready yet, so I was stuck in the middle of nowhere with zero knowledge aout the new system.
+There are great slides available by Karsten, but his awesome project is not ready yet, so I was stuck in the middle of nowhere with zero knowledge about the new system.

-I hope this post will save you at least from part of the frustration.
+I hope this post will save you at least from part of the frustration I had gone through.

-I needed to migrate tt_news records, put you can easily adapt it to anything you need.
+I needed to migrate only tt_news records, but you can easily adapt it to anything you need.

 ##1.
 Command Controller

 The first question I had was where to put my migration code.
 I decided to that it makes most sense to create a command line task for that.
 Luckily Neos provides an easy way of creating command controllers.
-Here is a good tutorial on how to create one: http://www.matthias-witte.net/create-your-own-typo3-flow-command-line-controller/2012/11/
+Here is [a good tutorial on how to create one](http://www.matthias-witte.net/create-your-own-typo3-flow-command-line-controller/2012/11/)

 ##2.
 Get records from old TYPO3

-Next I copied all of the relevant tables from old database to new one.
+Next I copied all of the relevant tables from old database to the new one.
 I needed a few minutes to figure out how to deal with direct database connections, but it wasn't hard:

 {% highlight php %}